vgteam/sv-genotyping-paper/human/chmpd/README.md

 - [GRCh38 reference genome](http://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/hg38.fa.gz).

+This dataset was generated and used in [Audano et al. Cell 2019](https://doi.org/10.1016/j.cell.2018.12.019).
-This dataset is not, to our knowledge, publicly available.
+It is not, to our knowledge, publicly available.
 We obtained the following files (referred to below) directly from SMRT-SV v2's author, Peter Audano.

 ```
 # VCF to genotype